 I have a background in Software Engineering and started my first job as a developer in 2002.
 Later on, I co-founded a startup focusing on web-based learning platforms and multimedia content for e-learning.
 I finished college and continued working in the startup two years, collaborating with a number of major e-learning institutes in Iran.
 Then, I went to graduate school and got my Master's Degree with a focus on Business Intelligence and Decision Support Systems.
 Graduate school was a transition for me from Software Engineering to Data Mining and Artificial Intelligence.
-After graduating, I decided to pursue my passion for Computer Supported Education as a PhD student in the US.
-You can find more about me in my resume.
+After graduating, I decided to pursue my passion for machine learning and data mining as a PhD student in the US.
+You can find more about me in my CV.

 August 2009 – August 2011